davybrion/companysite-dotnet/content/blog/2008-10-bulk-data-operations-with-nhibernates-stateless-sessions.md

 <a href="/blog/wp-content/uploads/2008/10/istatelesssession.png"><img src="/blog/wp-content/uploads/2008/10/istatelesssession.png" alt="" title="istatelesssession" width="400" height="386" class="alignnone size-full wp-image-552" /></a>

 Quite a difference for what is essentially the same operation.
 We could even improve on this because the code in its current form keeps all of the object instances in its own collection, preventing them from being garbage collected after they have been inserted in the database.
-But i think this already demonstrates the value in using the IStatelessSession if you need to perform bulk operations.
+But I think this already demonstrates the value in using the IStatelessSession if you need to perform bulk operations.

 Obviously, this will never perform as well as a bulk data operation that directly uses low-level ADO.NET code.
 But if you already have the NHibernate mappings and infrastructure set up, implementing those bulk operations could be cheaper while still being 'fast enough' for most situations.